apache/logging-log4net/CONTRIBUTING.md

 * Make your modifications in the form of commits.
 Please read the section about commit messages for further information about how commit messages should be written.
 * Please check for unnecessary whitespace with git diff --check before committing.
 * Make sure you write tests for your changes!
-* Please note that not all targets can be built on a single machine and therefore only a subset of the actual targets is built and tested.
+* Please note that not all targets can be built on a single machine and therefore only a subset of the actual targets can be built and tested easily on the machine of a developer.
+The good thing is, all branches and pull requests are built by the continuous deployment pipeline.
+Please read that section for further information.

 ### Commit messages